Quick Start¶

 Use this guide for a first MatchPatch run in about 10 minutes.

 If you only want to learn the app, use loopback mode first.
-If you want real Helix results, use hardware mode.
+If you want real processor results, use hardware mode.

 Before You Start¶